strapi/documentation/docusaurus/docs/user-docs/releases/introduction.md

 ---
 title: Introduction to Releases
-description: Introduction to the Releases plugin that enable content managers to group entries to publish/unpublish simultaneously
+description: Introduction to the Releases feature that enables content managers to organize entries to publish/unpublish simultaneously
 ---

 # Releases <EnterpriseBadge /> <CloudTeamBadge/> <FutureBadge /> <AlphaBadge/>